Elder Conservatorium of Music: Australian String Quartet

 The Australian String Quartet (ASQ) is Quartet-in-Residence at the University of Adelaide.

 Collaborative activities include performances in the Elder Hall lunch hour and evening series concerts, composer forums, chamber music workshops, participation in 1:1 teaching and mentoring opportunities.

-State Opera of South Australia
+State Opera South Australia

-State Opera of South Australia (SOSA) is a professional opera company in Adelaide, South Australia, established in 1976.
+State Opera South Australia (SOSA) is a professional opera company in Adelaide, South Australia, established in 1976.
 Each year, the State Opera presents at least two major operatic productions at the Adelaide Festival Theatre as well as producing or supporting other smaller productions in the Opera Studio at Netley.
 Conservatorium graduates in Classical Voice often find employment as professional singers with the State Opera, usually through the Young Artists program, and most of SOSA's current principal singers and many of its chorus are Conservatorium graduates.
 In addition, the Conservatorium has recently established an ongoing partnership with SOSA that offers student internships and produces a full operatic production each year.
 This collaboration involves both the Conservatorium's Classical Voice cohort and the symphony orchestra.